treeverse/lakeFS/docs/understand/roadmap.md

 ### Support Delta Lake merges and diffs across branches <span>Requires Discussion</span>{: .label .label-yellow }

-New data formats ([Apache Hudi](https://hudi.apache.org/){: target="_blank" }, [Apache Iceberg](https://iceberg.apache.org/){: target="_blank" } and most notably, [Delta Lake](https://delta.io/){: target="_blank" }) don't rely simply on a hierarchical directory structure - they are usually accompanied by metadata files.
+New data formats ([Apache Hudi](https://hudi.apache.org/){: target="_blank" .button-clickable}, [Apache Iceberg](https://iceberg.apache.org/){: target="_blank" .button-clickable} and most notably, [Delta Lake](https://delta.io/){: target="_blank" .button-clickable}) don't rely simply on a hierarchical directory structure - they are usually accompanied by metadata files.
 These files contain information about changes made, partition and indexing information, as well as represent small deltas to be applied to the larger, typically columnar data objects.

-For Delta Lake in particular, these metadata files represent a [logical transaction log that relies on numerical ordering](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#delta-log-entries).
+For Delta Lake in particular, these metadata files represent a [logical transaction log that relies on numerical ordering](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#delta-log-entries){: .button-clickable}.

 Currently, when trying to modify a Delta table from 2 different branches, lakeFS would correctly recognize a conflict: this log diverged into 2 different copies, representing different changes.
 Users would then have to forgo one of the change sets, by either retaining the destination's branch set of changes, or the source's branch.